 Chris Vermeulen, the founder and Chief Market Strategist for The Technical Traders, believes the current economic cycle shows signs of a slowdown.
 He considers both the stock market and economic cycles near the peak and are about to roll over.
 Despite these warnings, the markets continue to rise, with indices hitting fresh all-time highs today, July 3.

-Vermeulen warns that companies spending millions on expansion will be sorry as economic activity is set to decline.
-From a Lehman Brothers event to fear-inducing forecasts, the market is always challenging.
+From a potential Lehman Brothers type of event to fear-inducing forecasts, the market is always challenging.
 But with most Western nations deeply indebted and no end in sight to deficit spending, a currency or debt crisis could be looming.
-Lessons from the 2008 crisis and forecasts of potential tops should be reviewed and taken seriously.
+Lessons from the 2008 crisis, and forecasts of potential tops should be reviewed and taken into consideration when forming your own market thesis.